NovaInv/EfficientFrontier/README.md

 # Correlation and Covariance Matrices
 Assets with low to negative correlations will produce portfolios with lower variance.
-A correlation and covariance matrix is plotted to visualize or manually selection a smaller group of assets to test.
+A correlation and covariance matrix is plotted to visualize or manually select a smaller group of assets to test.
 ![Corr and Cov Matrices](https://user-images.githubusercontent.com/45056473/201168924-6aa3c498-fb94-4aa1-8fd8-9e68fc286aca.PNG)

 # Two-Asset Portfolio Optimization